 It can be hard to self-host many open source apps if you’re not a Linux expert.
 Several projects try to make this easier – they offer new admins an easy web-based installer and come out of the box configured to support secure, stable applications.
-There’s a large number of different apps that claim to support this need.
-Here, I’ll take a look at the following apps, and try to determine how good of a fit they would be for an easy, low-maintenance way to host the apps in my tutorial on taking control of your chapter’s digital tools.
-Here’s the list of apps I looked at:
+There’s a large number of different apps that claim to support this need, but only two are worth a look – Cloudron and Yunohost.
+I cover Cloudron elsewhere, so here, I’ll take a look at the following apps, and try to determine how good of a fit they would be for an easy, low-maintenance way to host the apps in my tutorial on taking control of your chapter’s digital tools.

 Cloudron is a source-available (more on what this means later) application that’s quick to install, and provides a large number of one-click, high-quality apps.
 It includes and email and LDAP server that integrate seamlessly with all Cloudron apps, and allows multiple copies of apps as well as multiple domains per installation.
 It’s actively developed, and offers a support forum where the developers regularly respond to problems.
 It’s a very compelling solution that checks off every box, and it’s why I chose it for my guide.